sentclose/sentc-docs/docs/guide/README.md

 To use the sdk, you need a public and secret token.

-The public token will be used in your sdk at the frontend and the secret token should only be used at your backend.
+The public token will be used in your sdk at the frontend, and the secret token should only be used at your backend.
 You can set what function should be called with which token.

 1. Got to [https://api.sentc.com/dashboard/register](https://api.sentc.com/dashboard/register) and create an account.
 You will be redirected to the account dashboard.